earthgecko/skyline/readme.md

 [wiki](https://github.com/etsy/skyline/wiki)

 ### Contributions
-1. Clone your fork
+1. Fork earthgeko/skyline
 2. Hack away
-3. If you are adding new functionality, document it in the README or wiki
+3. If you are adding new functionality, document it in the README or examples
 4. If necessary, rebase your commits into logical chunks, without errors
 5. Verfiy your code by running the test suite and pep8, adding additional tests if able.
 6. Push the branch up to GitHub
-7. Send a pull request to the etsy/skyline project.
+7. Send a pull request to the earthgeko/skyline project.

 We actively welcome contributions.
-If you don't know where to start, try checking out the [issue list](https://github.com/etsy/skyline/issues) and fixing up the place.
+If you don't know where to start, try checking out the [issue list](https://github.com/earthgecko/skyline/issues) and fixing up the place.
 Or, you can add an algorithm - a goal of this project is to have a very robust set of algorithms to choose from.